Current / coming soon:

 Jon’s work featured in the V&A Museum’s recent Transformation & Revelation exhibition of the work of leading stage designers.

-Theatre: Jon’s most recently composed / sound designed for Theatre Royal Bath’s production of Lynn Nottage’s multi-award-winning play Intimate Apparel, and created the music / sound-score for Idomeneus at the Gate.
-He’s also composed / sound designed for Stephen Sach’s hit comedy Bakersfield Mist, which ran at the Duchess Theatre this summer starring Kathleen Turner & Ian McDiarmid, and his music was also recently heard in Theatre Royal Bath’s national touring production of Alan Ayckbourn’s Things We Do For Love, starring Natalie Imbruglia.
-He also composed / sound designed for all three productions in Theatre Royal Bath’s nationally-acclaimed Spanish Golden Age season: A Lady Of Little Sense, Don Gil and Punishment Without Revenge (‘…an essential evening..’ ***** The Guardian).
+Theatre: Recent work includes music / sound-design for Theatre Royal Bath’s multi-award winning production of Lynn Nottage’s play Intimate Apparel, and creating the music / sound-score for Idomeneus at the Gate.
+His music was also recently heard in Theatre Royal Bath’s national touring production of Alan Ayckbourn’s Things We Do For Love, starring Natalie Imbruglia and he composed / sound designed for all three productions in Theatre Royal Bath’s nationally-acclaimed Spanish Golden Age season: A Lady Of Little Sense, Don Gil and Punishment Without Revenge (‘…an essential evening..’ ***** The Guardian).

 Other theatre work also includes the National Theatre’s smash-hit European premiere productions of Tennessee Williams’s Spring Storm and Eugene O’Neill’s Beyond the Horizon, which had sell-out extended runs in the Cottesloe – ‘a triumph on so many levels I would need at least twice the space to do them justice’ (Independent – 5 stars); ‘you won’t find much anywhere in Britain to top Laurie Sansom’s superlative productions’ (Guardian – four stars); ‘thrilling, illuminating and deeply affecting’ (Telegraph – five stars).
 Both productions received national acclaim and rave reviews from, amongst others, the Times, Telegraph – ‘one of the most thrilling theatre offerings of the decade’ – and the Guardian.